-Table of contents:
+Table of Contents

-Executive Summary

-The ninth-largest country in the world, independent Kazakhstan has worked to overcome a Soviet legacy of underdevelopment.
+Executive Summary The ninth-largest country in the world, independent Kazakhstan has worked to overcome a Soviet legacy of underdevelopment.
 Read more.

-History

-Kazakhstan is the second-largest Soviet successor state after Russia, and the ninth-largest country in the world.
+History4 Kazakhstan is the second-largest Soviet successor state after Russia, and the ninth-largest country in the world.
 As large as Western Europe, and nearly four times the size of Texas, Kazakhstan hosts dozens of ethnic groups and religious denominations.
 Read more .

-Political Situation3

-The Kazakh constitution, adopted by referendum in 1995, established a bicameral parliament, a judiciary, and an executive branch headed by a popularly elected President who serves a five-year term.
+Political Situation5 The Kazakh constitution, adopted by referendum in 1995, established a bicameral parliament, a judiciary, and an executive branch headed by a popularly elected President who serves a five-year term.
 Read more .

-Economic Situation

-The breakup of the Soviet Union led to a severe economic contraction in Kazakhstan in the early-to-mid 1990s.
+Economic Situation6 The breakup of the Soviet Union led to a severe economic contraction in Kazakhstan in the early-to-mid 1990s.
 In response, the government accelerated privatization and economic reform with support from the International Monetary Fund (IMF) and the World Bank, halting further decline.
 Read more.

-Religious Policy

-The constitution defines the country as a secular state and provides for freedom of religion and belief, as well as for the freedom to decline religious affiliation.
+Religious Policy The constitution defines the country as a secular state and provides for freedom of religion and belief, as well as for the freedom to decline religious affiliation.
+Read more.
+Foreign Policy9 Since independence, Kazakhstan has pursued, with a large measure of success, equally good relations with Russia, China, Europe, and the United States.
 Read more .

-Foreign Policy8

-Since independence, Kazakhstan has pursued, with a large measure of success, equally good relations with Russia, China, Europe, and the United States.
-Read more .

-Relations with the U.S9

-Relations with Israel

-Today, Kazakhstan is home to between 15-20,000 Jews, most of whom are descendants of 19th and 20th century Ashkenazi immigrants from Europe and European Russia.
+Relations with the U.S The United States was the first country to recognize Kazakhstan when it declared its independence in December 1991.
+The U.S. embassy in Almaty opened in January 1992.
+Read more.
+Relations with Israel12 Kazakhstan has good relations with Israel.
+Diplomatic ties were established in 1992, and the countries have reciprocal embassies.
+Since 1989, an estimated twenty thousand Kazakh Jews have made aliyah .
+Read more.
+Jewish Communal Life Today, Kazakhstan is home to between 15-20,000 Jews, most of whom are descendants of 19 th and 20 th century Ashkenazi immigrants from Europe and European Russia.
 Leaders of the Jewish communities in Kazakhstan reported no incidents of anti-Semitism by the government or in society.
 Read more.